 As you can see, cleaning homes and offices can be a great way to make extra money.
 You can pay off debt, save for college, invest, save for a house, or supplement your income.
 You just need to be willing to work, do a good job, and be dependable.

-Who knows, if you enjoy cleaning homes and businesses enough, you could transition into making a full time income from it.
+Who knows, if you really enjoy cleaning homes and businesses as a side hustle, you could transition into making a full time income from it.
 Even better, if you’re willing to hire others and run a larger cleaning business, you can make even more money running a crew of cleaners while you rake in the profits.
 The sky’s the limit!

 Question: Have you ever made money cleaning houses or businesses?
 Leave a comment and tell me how it